 Mount Teide Parking

-There is limited parking along the roads and in the parking lots at the cable car station.
+There is limited parking along the roads and in the parking lots at the cable car station (GPS location: 28.255055, -16.625664).
 In fact, there are only 220 parking spots.
 If you see a spot, grab it, and don’t count on another spot that might be closer.
 While there is parking along the road up to the cable car station, there can also be traffic jams as buses try to navigate the confined space.
-Consider parking at the bottom in one of the three carparks and walking up.
+Consider parking at the bottom in one of the three carparks and walking up (GPS for the lower lot is 28.255016, -16.621633).
 It’s a 6-minute walk at a moderate pace.

 The parking lots are busiest in the middle of the day.
 The people in the morning will be coming down and the people for the afternoon will be arriving.
 This means there is overlap and fewer spaces.
 Try to plan your arrival for early or later in the day to accommodate this.
 Do the math: the cable car runs every 8 minutes and holds 44 people, but there are only 220 parking spots.
 Parking spots go fast!